laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 subgames doesn't apply here.

 Also if we're going to be considering repeated plays, who gets to be the attacker on each subgame?
-Do we just take turns sequentially like gentle(wo)men?
+Do we just take turns one after each other like gentle(wo)men?
 Of course not!
 In fighting games, people will absolutely crush you without you even feeling you got a chance to play if you let them.
 Professionals don't even go easy on little kids.